Isaaruwu/Template-Generator/README.md

 ## Future Development
 This Project Template Generator is an ongoing project, and there are several areas that can be improved and expanded.
 Some ideas for future development include:

-- Adding support for different programming languages and OS.
+- Supporting different langages
-- Providing additional project configuration options.
-- Creating a git repo.
-- Implementing templates for specific project types (e.g., web applications, data science projects).
+- Implementing templates for specific project types (e.g., web applications, etc).
 - Enhancing the CLI interface with more interactive features and options.

 ## License